JohannesBuchner/BXA/paper.md

 In X-ray spectroscopy, the instrument responses are often not trivial, which means that forward folding is required to test models against data.
-Judged realistic physical models, which can be degenerate, against data, which sometimes consist of few photon counts, is a challenge.
+Judging realistic physical models, which can be degenerate, against data, which sometimes consist of few photon counts, is a challenge.
 Bayesian inference provides a good solution in this setting.